devkotapareekshya/PA-ST111-WGS-analysis/README.md

 genomic island context.

 ## Biological Significance
-The co-occurrence of VIM-2 and OprD disruption constitutes dual carbapenem
-resistance: enzymatic destruction combined with reduced membrane permeability.
+The co-occurrence of VIM-2 and OprD disruption is consistent with dual carbapenem resistance mechanisms involving enzymatic degradation and reduced membrane permeability.
 The oprD_6/oprD_7 split gene pattern suggests active genomic disruption consistent with ongoing resistance evolution — directly relevant to research on adaptive laboratory evolution of carbapenem resistance in *P. aeruginosa*.